pacollins/hugo-future-imperfect-slim/README.md

 └── .Social  // Controls Links to Social Media
 ```

+### Custom JavaScript and CSS

+You can adapt this theme according to your preferences using your own JS or CSS code.
+To do this your can write your code in `static/css/add-on.css` and `static/js/add-on.js`.

 ### Hugo's Built-In Server

 To see a live version of your site locally, use the following command: